zalando/postgres-operator/docs/reference/operator_parameters.md

   accessible by Postgres pods.
 Default: empty.

 * **logical_backup_s3_bucket_prefix**
   S3 bucket prefix to use in configured bucket.
-Default: "spilo/"
+Default: "spilo"

 * **logical_backup_s3_endpoint**
   When using non-AWS S3 storage, endpoint can be set as a ENV variable.
 The default is empty.